 For Aristotle, unlike Plato, dialectic is not a direct quest for truth.
 Plato had already emphasized that dialectic is a matter of an ethically motivated quest for truth rather than a claim to mastery or simple possession of it.
 Aristotle opened things up further by preferring an indirect, semantically oriented approach to the quest.
 Dialectic ends up being his main critical tool.

-Aristotelian dialectic is an inferential/semantic examination of opinion or what is merely said (or analogously, I would argue, of appearance).
+Aristotelian dialectic is a semantic and pragmatic inferential examination of opinion or what is merely said (or analogously, I would argue, of appearance).
 It uses the same logical forms as the rational knowledge Aristotle called episteme; but unlike the latter, yields results that Aristotle calls only “probable”, because they depend on premises that are merely “said” rather than rationally known.
 (This is a qualitative assessment having nothing to do with statistical probability.)